 As a love story, the novel has an advantage in telling Luke and Sophia’s story.
 Their romance is more “organic” and the pace is honest and true to who the characters are.
 Meaning, neither Luke nor Sophia are particularly irresponsible people, so how their story progresses is genuine, sweet and believable.
 The film rushes them a smidgeon.
 Considering its time constraints, this is understandable, but not always respected.
 The greatest improvement is Ira’s entrance into Sophia’s life.
 His story is much improved on screen.
 Book Ira remembers everything while isolated on the side of the road.
 Movie Ira is able to spend time with people, not just his memories and the unpacking of his love story is much prettier because of this.
 The bond he has with Sophia is more what I would anticipate from the novel, so seeing someone understand this makes all the difference.

-Perhaps not my favorite adaptation of this NYT Best-selling author’s box office pictures, The Longest Ride was still enjoyable.
-The script softens Luke’s troubled home life, which is a pleasant change though it also fails to explain the driving reasons behind his pursuit of a career that could kill him, plus omits another pretty big arc from the novel.
-Scenery is gorgeous and the romance of the film as a whole is beautiful.
-Journeying through the lives of these characters shows us a lot of swoon-y moments and sweet encounters in turn.
-Flaws or no, I still liked this romantic drama.
-It’s quieter than I remember most of the prior Sparks adaptations, with an end result of a slow-moving story.
-I’ll certainly be re-watching this in time.
+Perhaps not my favorite adaptation of this NYT Best-selling author’s box office pictures, The Longest Ride is still enjoyable.
+The script softens Luke’s troubled home life, which is a pleasant change though it also fails to explain the driving reasons of his dangerous pursuits, plus omits another pretty big arc from the novel.
+The scenery is gorgeous and the romance of the film is beautiful.
+Journeying through the lives of these characters gives lots of sweet encounters.
+Flaws or no, I still like this romantic drama.
+It’s quieter than I remember most of the prior Sparks adaptations, meaning a slow-moving story.
+I’ll certainly re-watch this in time.